Crawley Mariners Yacht Club

 We offer a range of membership categories.
 For example family membership covers all family members living at one address.
 See the Membership About Membership page for current subscriptions and entry fees (payable on joining the club).
 The membership year runs from 1 January to 31 December.
-On renewal, there is a discount for those received by 31 March.
+On renewal, there is a discount for those received by the end of February.

 What training do you offer?

 Our training is carried out at weekends by club members who are qualified RYA instructors.
-We run basic training courses in the summer shortly after our Open Days.
-These courses (Level 1 for adults and Stage 1 for juniors) aim to give new members with no previous experience an opportunity to learn some of the basic skills of boat handling.
-At the start of each season, usually in March or April, we run longer version of these courses covering skills at Level 1/Level 2 for adults and Stage 1/Stage 2 for juniors.
+We run basic training courses in the summer shortly after our Open Day.
+These courses (Level 1/2 and Stage 1/2) aim to give new members with no previous experience an opportunity to learn some of the basic skills of boat handling.

 For the junior courses we use Topper dinghies owned by the club or loaned by other members, and tuition is given by the instructors from supporting power boats.
 We normally aim to run more advanced junior training courses later in the year, to encourage young people with a year or two's experience to develop their skills to the next level.
 Courses for adults also use club boats or boats loaned by members, but in this case the boats are larger, and tuition is normally given by instructors who are in the boat with the course members.